-A business plan for an HVAC company is such a detailed document that the process for creating one can sometimes seem overwhelming.
+A business plan for an HVAC company is such a detailed document that the process of creating one can sometimes seem overwhelming.
 To make it easier, start by familiarizing yourself with all the parts of a typical small business plan.
-Then, tackle each section one-by-one or in manageable groups, providing the information required in each section.
+Then, tackle each section one by one or in manageable groups, providing the information required in each section.

 The SBA listed the following as standard elements of a traditional business plan:

 - Company description